rafmagana/dooby/README.md

 ### Bulk delete

-If you want to delete all the tasks containing a tag or set of tags this is what bulk delete is useful for.
+If you want to delete all the items containing a tag or set of tags this is what bulk delete is useful for.
 This feature will delete only by tag, not simple text, actually if you enter simple text it will simply ignore it.

 Bulk delete supports auto-completion too.
-Say you want to delete all the tasks containing @hendrix AND #today.
+Say you want to delete all the items containing @hendrix AND #today.

 	$ d bulkdelete